bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 It is advisable but not mandatory to use aliases.
 This improves flexibility in overriding beans  as it allows overriding without complete replacement.
 The overriden beans can still be used, if needed, by using the id rather than the alias.

-When defining a bean, the following naming conventions should be followed:
-- **Camel** case must be used to for bean ids, names and aliases as well as properties

-		Example:	<alias  alias="productService"  name="myProductService"  />  <bean  id="myProductService"  class="com.mycompany.core.service.impl.MyProductServiceImpl"  parent="defaultProductService">  <property  name="myProductDao"  ref="myProductDao"  />  </bean>

 When overriding a bean, there are two approaches to use:
  - An overriding bean can be defined as a completely independent bean and use the same id or the same alias as the bean being overriden.
 In this case, only the generic conventions apply
  - An overriding bean can be defined inheriting from the bean that it overrides.
 In this case, the parent attribute should be defined and all properties defined in the parent bean should not be redefined in the overriding bean unless those properties are being adapted